Natalie Nakase: Professional career

 Nakase played in the NWBL for two seasons, playing with the San Jose Spiders in 2005 and the San Diego Siege in 2006.
 She was the league's first Asian-American player.
 In 2007, she tried out with the Phoenix Mercury of the WNBA, but was waived.
-She coached an Amateur Athletic Union (AAU) team, and went to Germany to play one season with Herner in 2007–08, when she again tore knee ligaments.
+She coached an Amateur Athletic Union (AAU) team, and went to Germany to play one season with Herner TC in 2007–08, when she again tore knee ligaments.

+Coaching career

+Wolfenbüttel Wildcats

 Opting to retire as a player rather than undergoing surgery again, Nakase coached for the Wolfenbüttel Wildcats in the Damen-Basketball-Bundesliga for the 2008–09 and 2009–10 seasons.
 She next went to Japan in hopes of playing, but learned that the Japanese women's league doesn't allow foreign players.

+Tokyo Apache

 A friend of Nakase's, Darin Maki, was playing with the Tokyo Apache, and arranged with his coach, former NBA coach Bob Hill, to allow Nakase to observe practice before the 2010–11 season began.
 She then prepared a scouting report for the team's next opponent, which led to a volunteer assistant coaching position under Hill.

+Saitama Broncos

 After the Apache folded at the end of the season, Saitama Broncos head coach Dean Murray hired Nakase as an assistant at the urging of Hill.
 She took over the struggling team midseason after Murray stepped down, and became the first female head coach in the bj league, Japan's top professional men's league.
 However, her father persuaded her to not return to Japan in order to pursue her dream of becoming a coach in the NBA.